MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 The machine learning model in Microsoft Dynamics 365 Fraud Protection evaluates every transaction using advanced adaptive AI.
 It then assigns a risk score.
 The higher the risk score, the higher the perceived risk.
 The machine learning model uses a range of risk scores from 0 through 999.
 This approach resembles the approach that the fraud protection network uses.

 Based on the risk score, from 0 through 999, the interactive chart shows the fraud impact on your revenue.
 The following categories are used: **Approved transactions**, **Confirmed fraud**, and **Rejected transactions**.
-(The **Confirmed fraud** category combines chargebacks and refunds.)
+The **Confirmed fraud** category combines chargebacks and refunds.
 You can hover over any point in the chart to see a detailed representation of the values.

-#### The Risk Impact metrics
+#### Understanding the Risk impact metrics

 On the right, in the **Risk impact** section, you can see the key metrics that are associated with the chart.
 Use the risk score slider to set your threshold, and then continue to refine the score in single-point increments after you create a rule in the next step.